PingWinning/Installation-Bizz/README.md

 We welcome contributions to improve the user panel and admin dashboard.
 Whether it’s enhancing the UI, optimizing the backend, or adding new features, your input is valuable.
 Please submit a pull request or open an issue to start contributing.

-## Suggestions from Contributors

-I am looking for a name for my company and I welcome all suggestions.
-Please feel free to suggest a name for [Votre Nom d'Entreprise] in the footer of this website.

 ## Author's Message to Contributors

 Hey everyone,

 This project is more than just a basic webpage—it's the starting point of what I believe can become a fully functional and successful business.
 I am dedicated to turning this vision into reality, and I am actively seeking a positive team of contributors who can help build a secure and professional website.